 Alternatively, you can continue in the same project you worked on in the From Lab to Flow tutorial, by

 - Removing the total_sum and count columns from the customers_labeled dataset

 - Downloading a copy of the customers_unlabeled.csv file and uploading it to the project.

 Predicting Whether a Customer Will be of High Value¶

-In the Flow, select the customers_labeled dataset and click on the LAB button to create a new visual analysis.
-Give the analysis the more descriptive name High revenue analysis.
+In the Flow, select the customers_labeled dataset and click on the Lab button to create a new visual analysis.
+Give the analysis the more descriptive name

 Our labeled dataset contains personal information about the customer, his device and his location.
 The last column high_revenue is a flag for customers generating a lot of revenue based on their purchase history.
 It will be used as the target variable of our modeling task.

 Click on the Models tab in the visual analysis and then click Create first model.
 A modal dialog appears where you must choose the type of modeling task you want to perform.

 Prediction models are learning algorithms that are supervised, e.g. they are trained on past examples for which the actual values (the target column) is known.
 The nature of the target variable will drive the kind of prediction task.